Assistant Professor of English

 Dr. Kathryn Lane joined the faculty of Northwestern in the fall of 2011.
 She is an Assistant Professor of English, specializing in Romantic and Victorian literature.

 Dr. Lane has served as a teacher consultant for the National Writing Project since 2009 as well as an advanced fellow (2010, 2011) of the Southeastern Louisiana Writing Project.
-Since arriving at Northwestern, she has coordinated an interdisciplinary writing workshop for the Nursing Department as well as working as a consultant for Pearson Education, Inc. In the spring of 2012, she will be piloting a revised Fundamentals of English course.
+Since arriving at Northwestern, she has coordinated an interdisciplinary writing workshop for the Nursing Department as well as working as a consultant for Pearson Education, Inc. Named the department's Composition Coordinator in 2011, Dr. Lane has piloted several of the department's redesigned courses.